 Do not bundle more than 24 UTP cables in the same bundle and do not mix different category UTP cables in the same bundle.

-Ensure the untwist in a pair at the IDC termination is less than, 13 mm for all cables.
+Ensure the untwist in a pair at the IDC termination is less than, 13 mm for category 5 cables and 5 mm for category 6 cables.

 Ensure all permanent Category 6 cables have a minimum length of 15 m.